steils/jolla-keyboard-layout-slavonic/README.md

-# jolla-keyboard-layout-russian-old
+# jolla-keyboard-layout-slavonic

-Pre-reform (pre-1918) Russian layout for jolla-keyboard.
+Keyboard layout for all modern Slavic languages that use Cyrillic script.
-Also supports other Cyrillic Slavic letters.
+Supports pre-reform Russian (pre-1918) as well.